Limits on the Evolutionary Rates of Biological Traits: Limits to stochastic evolutionary processes

-where $\| \sigma \|_\infty \coloneqq \max_j {\{\sigma_j\}}$.
-Equation~(\ref{eq:speedlimitStochastic}) shows that the noise-averaged change in $\langle A \rangle$ with respect to the change $\big[ \int_0^\tau \sum_{jk} p_k Q_{kj}\big(f_k\!-\!\langle f \rangle \big) a_j dt \big]$, which is due to natural selection and mutations, is bounded by the variability $\Delta A$ and by the maximum strength $\| \sigma \|_\infty$ of the stochastic forces~\footnote{It is straightforward to apply these techniques to other Wiener-noise dynamical models~\cite{FOSTER1990, cabrales2000stochastic, PhysRevE.105.044403}, see the Appendix for one such example.}.
-In plain terms, Eq.~(\ref{eq:speedlimitStochastic}) provides a criteria to discriminate situations in which biological quantities are robust against genetic drift.
-A trait's variability can make its dynamics more susceptible to changes due to stochastic forces.
-In contrast, traits with small variability $\Delta A \approx 0$ over a period $\tau$ evolve as if natural selection and mutations were the only driving evolutionary forces.
+In plain terms, Eq.~(\ref{eq:speedlimitStochastic}) provides a criteria to discriminate situations in which biological quantities are resilient against genetic drift.
+A trait's high variability can make its dynamics more susceptible to changes due to stochastic forces.
+In contrast, traits with small variability $\sigma_A \approx 0$ over a period $\tau$ evolve as if natural selection and mutations were the only driving evolutionary forces.